-What Is a Hyphen?
+What is a hyphen?

-In this sentence, it sounds like you shouldn’t take down any load that is holding up a wall.
+It would be easy to read the above sentence as saying that you shouldn’t take down any load that is holding up a wall.
 A hyphen should be inserted between load and bearing to make it clear that we’re talking about walls that are bearing a load.

 Compound modifiers that include present or past participles follow the same rules as any other compound modifier.